talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     $config
 );
 $loyaltyProgramId = 56; // int | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $loyaltyCardId = 'loyaltyCardId_example'; // string | Identifier of the loyalty card.
-You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.
+You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`.
 $status = 'active'; // string | Filter points based on their status.
 $subledgerId = array('subledgerId_example'); // string[] | Filter results by one or more subledger IDs.
 Must be exact match.
 $customerSessionIDs = array('customerSessionIDs_example'); // string[] | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.
 $transactionUUIDs = array('transactionUUIDs_example'); // string[] | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.
 $pageSize = 50; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 You can enter one of the following values:  - `startDate`: Sorts the results by the start date of the points. - `expiryDate`: Sorts the results by the expiry date of the points.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You can only sort by one field at a time.

 try {
     $result = $apiInstance->getLoyaltyCardPoints($loyaltyProgramId, $loyaltyCardId, $status, $subledgerId, $customerSessionIDs, $transactionUUIDs, $pageSize, $skip, $sort);